mjordan/easyLOD/README.md

 </rdf:RDF>
 ```

-Open a graphical web browser and go to the same URL.
+Now open a graphical web browser and go to http://localhost/easyLOD/resource/foaf:random@modnar44.com.
 You should see a simple web page with this content:

 > Large Jalfrezi
 >